Proofreading Your Workplace: How Cultural Capability Prevents Harm

 “Knive's”

-As someone who cares about grammar, I see rogue apostrophes everywhere.
+As someone who cares about grammar, I’m always aware of the impact small mistakes can make—so this one stood out to me.
+I see rogue apostrophes everywhere.

 Most people do their best and mean no harm or offence.
 Perhaps they never learned, have forgotten the rules, or have come to rely on autocorrect.
 Mistakes happen, but this particular business simply needed someone with the knowledge to proofread the sign.